-- It reviews the Iberdrola group's quarterly risk reports submitted by the Group's Risk Management and Internal Assurance Director - It coordinates and reviews the risk reports submitted on a regular basis (at least half-yearly) by the audit and compliance committees of the country subholding and head of business companies of the Iberdrola group. - On at least a half-yearly basis, it prepares a risk report for the Board of Directors.
+- It reviews the Iberdrola Group's quarterly risk reports submitted by the director of Internal Audit and Risk. - It coordinates and reviews the risk reports submitted on a regular basis (at least half-yearly) by the audit and compliance committees of the country subholding and head of business companies of the Iberdrola Group. - On at least a half-yearly basis, it prepares a risk report for the Board of Directors.